Auditory reaction

 How to get an honest reading

 • Use wired headphones or speakers.
-Bluetooth buffers audio and will inflate your score.
+Bluetooth buffers audio and will inflate your score, sometimes by 100–200 ms, which is more than the reaction itself.

-• Don't anticipate.
+• Do not anticipate.
 The delay before each tone is random on purpose.
-If you click before the sound, we flag it.
+If you click before the sound, we flag it rather than rewarding the guess.

 Frequently asked questions